A Journey Since

 Kairali Arts Centre continues as a family-led institution that balances tradition with modern systems.
 Guru Mini Radhakrishnan (Founder / Indian Classical Dance Instructor / Senior Director) continues to lead the artistic direction with over three decades of experience.

 Dhanya Radhakrishnan, trained at Kalakshetra, brings a refined and performance-oriented approach to choreography and competition training.
-Dhanish Radhakrishnan manages the operational and digital systems, focusing on building scalable processes while maintaining the authenticity of traditional arts education.
+Dhanish Radhakrishnan: Owner & Director, son of the founders, leads the centre into its next chapter, building the modern operational, digital and creative systems that carry the family legacy forward while preserving the authenticity of traditional arts education.

 It continues to grow the same way it began: with people, discipline, consistency, and a space that continues to feel like a second home.